hemerajs/hemera/docs/docs/request-lifecycle.md

 - onServerPreHandler
 - onServerPreResponse

-can be aborted with `res.end(value)`.
-If you only want to set the payload you can use `res.send(value)` but other extensions from the same type will be called.
+can be aborted with `res.end(value or Error)`.
+If you only want to set the payload you can use `res.send(value or Error)` but other extensions from the same type will be called.